Liza1928/test/README.md

 test
-tests on delphi scrit on testenvironment
+tests on delphi script on testenvironment